 Step 3.
 Apply for South Dakota Math Teacher Certification

 If it is your first time applying for math teacher certification in South Dakota, you will need to complete the Online Initial Certification Application.
 If you have completed the requirements up to this point, your Initial Certification – once approved – will be valid for five years, expiring on July 1st.
-You can get a sense of what the application will entail by previewing a paper application for Initial Certification.

 When filling out your application, make sure to mark one of the following as your area of endorsement: